-- Mathematics programs included in the Excellence group of top European universities by the CHE Excellence Ranking 2010.
+- Mathematics programmes included in the Excellence group of top European universities by the CHE Excellence Ranking 2010.

 - Charles University is consistently ranked as the No. 1 Computer Science school in the Czech Republic.

-The education programs at Charles University are accredited by the Ministry of Education, Youth, and Sports of the Czech Republic and the degrees awarded to our graduates are internationally recognized.
+The education programmes at Charles University are accredited by the Ministry of Education, Youth, and Sports of the Czech Republic and the degrees awarded to our graduates are internationally recognized.

 Charles University has a long tradition, dating back to the 14th century, of promoting science, knowledge, and education in general.
 Already in the 14th century foreign students were coming to Prague to study at our university.
 Today, Charles University’s world-class research is the foundation for its high-quality education.
-It offers programs at bachelor, master and Ph.D. levels.
+It offers bachelor’s, master’s and PhD programmes.
 Teaching and research go hand in hand, both in our vision and work.
 Even undergraduate courses are taught by prominent and distinguished researchers.
 These include Jaroslav Nešetřil, Jiří Sgall and Jan Kratochvíl, to name a few.
 You can look up these people at Microsoft Academic Search or Google Scholar.
 In our curriculum we put a strong emphasis on ideas and concepts that have stood the test of time and that will endure.
 At the same time, we provide opportunities to become acquainted with modern research and technologies.
 While providing a high-quality education, we strive to maintain a friendly academic environment with an individual approach to students.
 The ratio of students to professors is only around 13:1.
 At Charles University we use the European Credit Transfer System (ECTS).
-A few illustrations of the quality of our education.
+The following are a few illustrations of the quality of our education.
 More than 40% of Internet peering centers worldwide use the BIRD routing server, software that originated as a student project at our university.
 One of the two main integrated development environments for JAVA is NetBeans, software that originated as a student project at our university.
-The quality of our program is also confirmed by the fact that our graduates move on to successful careers with companies such as Google, Facebook, IBM, GoodData, Oracle, SAS, Deloitte, Novartis, Two Sigma and Avast.
-Have a look at the Alumni section.
+The quality of our study programmes is also seen in the fact that our graduates move on to successful careers with companies such as Google, Facebook, IBM, GoodData, Oracle, SAS, Deloitte, Novartis, Two Sigma and Avast.
+Have a look at the Alumni]section.